R-nvim/R.nvim/README.md

 The diagram below shows how the communication between Neovim and R works.
 ![Neovim-R communication](https://raw.githubusercontent.com/jalvesaq/tmp-R-Nvim/master/nvimrcom.svg "Neovim-R communication")

-The black arrow represents all commands that you trigger in the editor and that you can see being pasted into R Console.
+The black arrows represent all commands that you trigger in the editor and that you can see being pasted into R Console.
 There are three different ways of sending the commands to R Console: